eamonmason/zerotocloud/tutorial/ICE.md

 ## Working Bucket for ICE

-Create another S3 bucket for ICE to put its working files in
+Create another S3 bucket for ICE to put its working files in.

 ## Bake ICE

 We are going to bake two separate AMIs, one for the ICE processor and one for the ICE reader/UI.
-Not the properties in the build, and ensure that you set one for the billing bucket from above and another bucket for ICE to put working files in.
+Note the properties that are required by gradle, and ensure that you set one for the billing bucket from above and another bucket for ICE to put working files in.
+The 'type' property can be either 'processor' or 'reader'.
+If none is supplied then 'type' defaults to 'processor'

     cd ~/zerotocloud
 	./gradlew -Ptype=processor -Pbillingbucket=<aws-billing-reports-bucket> -Picebucket=<ice-working-bucket> :ice:buildDeb